Pharrell Williams: 'We must trust in a Black vision of the future'

 “But all has never meant Black people,” WIlliams continues.
 “Like most Black Americans, I understand that all exists only in the augmented-reality goggles available to shareholders, power brokers and those lucky enough to get in on the initial public offering.
 But the ongoing protests for equity and accountability that have overtaken cities across the nation have made me feel something new that I can only describe with one word: American.”

-He also makes the argument for economic equality as well as true equal opportunity and representation for Blacks if this country is actually offer the American dream.
+He also makes the argument for economic equality as well as true equal opportunity and representation for Blacks if this country is actually offering the American dream.

 “America’s wealth was built on the slave labor of Black people: this is our past,” Williams writes.”To live up to America’s ideals, we must trust in a Black vision of the future.”